 It seems that most of Nazaré's 15,000 inhabitants are in the tourist trade, but it's not hard to find pockets of vivid and authentic culture.
 Somehow traditions survive, and the townspeople go about their old-school ways.
 I like to stroll through the market and wander the back streets for a fine look at Portuguese family life.
 Laundry flaps in the wind, kids play soccer, and fish sizzle over tiny curbside hibachis.

-In the old days, women would sit on the beach waiting for their fishermen to sail home.
-To keep warm in the face of a cold sea wind while staying modestly covered, they'd wear several petticoats in order to fold layers around their backs and legs.
-Even today, older and more traditional women wear short skirts made bulky by several — but not seven — petticoats.
-The ensemble is completed with house slippers, an apron (embroidered by the wearer), a small woolen cape, head scarf, and flamboyant jewelry including chunky gold earrings (often passed down from generation to generation).
-It actually gives the town an exotic, time-passed feel.
-You'll see a few women wearing black, a sign of mourning.
-Traditionally, if your spouse died, you wore black for the rest of your life.
-While this tradition is still observed, mourning just ain't what it used to be — in the last generation, widows began remarrying.
+Nazaré is famous for its traditionally clad women who — at least according to local lore — wear skirts with seven petticoats (one for each day, or for the seven colors of the rainbow…or make up your own legend).
+While the story is somewhat of an invention for the sake of tourism, there is an element of truth to it.
+In the old days, women would wait on the beach for fishermen to sail home.
+To keep warm in the face of a cold sea wind while staying modestly covered, they would wear several petticoats so they could fold layers over their heads, backs, and legs.
+Even today, older and more traditional women still wear skirts made bulky by several — though not as many as seven — petticoats.
+The ensemble is completed with house slippers, an apron (hand-embroidered by the wearer), a woolen cape, head scarf, and flamboyant jewelry, including chunky gold earrings (often passed down from generation to generation).

 Nazaré doesn't have any blockbuster sights, but its people-watching could keep you busy for days.
 The beach, tasty seafood, and a funicular ride are the bright lights of my lazy Nazaré memories.
 A funicular, which leads from the beach up to the Sítio neighborhood — was built in 1889, the same year as the Eiffel Tower (and was designed by a disciple of Eiffel).